-June 1, 2014 Anti-zionism and the Klausenberg building
+June 1, 2014 Building series: anti-zionism and the Klausenberg building

 The Satmar Rabbi’s opposition to Zionism, based on the three oath’s cited in the Talmud, can be felt in many ways in Hasidic Williamsburg.
 This Biblical Hebrew (distinguished from Modern Hebrew) graffiti on a wall on Bedford Avenue reads “A Jew is not a Zionist.”

 But there is a subtler marker in its streets that tells you Williamsburg is now influenced by Satmar anti-Zionist ideology.
 The neighborhood appears Jewish, yet as far as I was able to see, there are no Jewish stars—the Star of David—anywhere on display.
 That’s because the Star was adopted by modern Israel in its flag and as a symbol, and those who are anti-Zionist came to see it as a symbol of Zionism, not Judaism.
 Slowly, the stars disappeared from Williamsburg, even from institutions that aren’t officially anti-Zionist.

 I found many, many old pictures of Williamsburg that have Stars on the buildings, shops, and religious institutions.
 Here’s a synagogue on Bedford Avenue corner Hewes that in 1965 had a Star of David in its glasswork.
 It is a little hard to see in the old picture, but if you look closely you will see it in the center.